MohamadGreatWarrior/tiktok_double_tap_like/README.md

 ## Notes

 * You have to provide a widget that will be displayed when the user double taps on the screen, whether `Text`, `Icon`...etc.
 You can use the `likeWidget` property to provide that widget.

 * You can also provide the width and height of the widget using the `likeWidth` and `likeHeight` properties.
 The default values are 200 each.

+* You have the `likeCount` param in `onLike` in case you want to know how many times the user has liked the video.

 * It's pretty efficient and performant, I've created the animation explicitly using `AnimationController`, `Animation`, `Tween` and `AnimatedBuilder`.
 Also, there's an applied mechanism to removing the added hearts off of the screen.